Aelred of Rievaulx: Life

 Upon his return from Rome, Aelred became novice master at Rievaulx.
 In 1143, he was appointed abbot of the new Revesby Abbey, a daughter house of Rievaulx in Lincolnshire.
 In 1147, he was elected abbot of Rievaulx itself, a position he was to hold until his death.
 Under his administration, the abbey is said to have grown to some 140 monks and 500 conversi and laymen.

 His role as abbot required him to travel.
 Cistercian abbots were expected to make annual visitations to daughter-houses, and Rievaulx had five in England and Scotland by the time Aelred held office.
 Moreover, Aelred had to make the long sea journey to the annual general chapter of the Order at Cîteaux in France.

 Alongside his role as a monk and later abbot, Aelred was involved throughout his life in political affairs.
 The fourteenth-century version of the Peterborough Chronicle states that Aelred's efforts during the twelfth-century papal schism brought about Henry II's decisive support for the Cistercian candidate, resulting in 1161 in the formal recognition of Pope Alexander III.

-Aelred wrote several influential books on spirituality, among them Speculum caritatis ("The Mirror of Charity," reportedly written at the request of Bernard of Clairvaux) and De spiritali amicitia ("On Spiritual Friendship").
+Aelred wrote several influential books on spirituality, among them Speculum caritatis ("The Mirror of Charity," reportedly written at the request of Bernard of Clairvaux) and De spirituali amicitiâ ("On Spiritual Friendship").

 He also wrote seven works of history, addressing three of them to Henry II of England, advising him how to be a good king and declaring him to be the true descendant of Anglo-Saxon kings.

 In his later years, he is thought to have suffered from the kidney stones and arthritis.
 Walter reports that in 1157 the Cistercian General Council allowed him to sleep and eat in Rievaulx's infirmary; later he lived in a nearby building constructed for him.

 Aelred died in the winter of 1166–7, probably on 12 January 1167 at Rievaulx.